ECE-4961-Capstone-Team-1-Spring-Fall-22/Autonomous-Crawlspace-Inspection-Robot/Navigation/Software/Navigation Code/README.md

 # How to Run?

 To run this program, open a new command terminal.
 In the command terminal, type “Arduino”.
 The Arduino IDE is used to identify which USB ports the four Arduinos are connected to.
-Once the proper USB ports are identified, change the USB variables in lines 12-15 from “ACMn” to the appropriate USB port.
+Once the proper USB ports are identified, change the USB variables in lines 12-15 from “ACM#” to the appropriate USB port.
 Next, open another command terminal and enter the following (note: the file path for the code is everything BEFORE "/Combined_Code.py")

 Python /home/ubuntu/Desktop/ECE_4961_4971_Autonomous_Crawlspace_Inspection_Robot/Combined_Code.py